YakovSava/program_for_transferring_and_storing_server-specific_files/docs/api_Eng.md

 # List of API methods, how to access them and why no one will read it?
 On this page, API methods will be provided, how to pass parameters in them, code examples.
 Notes:
 - The domain name in the examples is not used here.
-I.e. the name in the example should be: `http://yourip.com/api?method =...&data=...`, however, only `/api?method= will be specified in the examples...&data=...`
+I.e. the name in the example should be: `http://yourip.com/api?method=...&data=...`, however, only `/api?method=...&data=...` will be specified in the examples
 - Examples will be for programming languages *Python* and *JavaScript*

 ## Let's move from words to deeds